TrojanSports - Analyzing which of USC's drafted players landed in the best NFL fits

 In hindsight, it looks like Tuipulotu could have helped himself by returning to USC for another year.
 He had become the man in the middle of the Trojans last fall, after Tufele's opt-out, and he started very strong but would ultimately play in only five of the six games.
 A larger sample size in 2021 and more time working with coach Vic So'oto could have really further showcased his development.

-As it stands, Tuipulotu tumbled to the sixth round and will be a rotational depth piece for an Eagles team that has veterans Fletcher Cox and Javon Hargrave entrenched at defensive tackle and not due to hit free agency until 2023.
+As it stands, Tuipulotu tumbled to the sixth round and will be a rotational depth piece for an Eagles team that has veterans Fletcher Cox and Javon Hargrave entrenched at defensive tackle and not due to hit free agency until 2023 and Hassan Ridgeway as an established rotation piece there.
 Philadelphia also took another defensive tackle -- Milton Williams, out of Louisiana Tech -- in the third round, three rounds ahead of Tuipulotu.

 Fit grade -- D